message/iata/ES.md

 - deadheading crew.
 5. Passengers entering or transiting through Spain must complete an "FCS Health Control Form" before departure at <a href="https://www.spth.gob.es/">https://www.spth.gob.es/</a> or via the Spain Travel Health-SpTH App.
 This will generate a QR code which must be presented upon arrival.
 - This does not apply to deadheading crew.
-6. Passengers could be subject to quarantine for up to 10 days; details can be found at <a href="https://tinyurl.com/ucevbmtc">https://tinyurl.com/ucevbmtc</a>
+6. Passengers arriving from India are subject to quarantine for 10 days.
 7. Passengers are subject to medical screening upon arrival.